-Running a business is hard enough when you think about all the trigger events you need to be in control of.
+Running a business and managing cash flow is hard enough when you think about all the trigger events you need to be in control of.
 Things like sales pipeline, operational procedures, delivery timelines and quality control, just to name a few.
 Then add on all the book work and admin you need to be on top of and it’s already getting tough to juggle it all.
 But then we need to look at the tax side of things and suddenly it goes from a delicate, but manageable juggling act to a frantic attempt to keep everything in the air.

 For someone trading out of a company there can be multiple layers of tax liabilities keeping your up at night.
 These may include: